nadavo/conversational-datasets/amazon_qa/README.md

 ## Downloading Amazon QA dataset

 First you must download the input data from http://jmcauley.ucsd.edu/data/amazon/qa/.
 In total there are 38 `.json.gz` files to download.
-Unzip them all and copy them to your Google cloud storage bucket:
+Unzip them all and copy them to your Google cloud storage bucket (if available):

 ```bash
 gunzip *